How To Feed A Loon

 • In a large bowl, whisk the browned butter into both sugars.
 Use a large wooden spoon to stir in the egg, vanilla, and salt.
 Once combined, fold in the flour, and keep stirring until just combined.
 Fold in the chips, toffee, and nuts.

 • Use your hands to press the batter into the prepared dish.
-Bake until the top is lightly golden and an inserted toothpick comes out clean, about 15 to 20 minutes.
+Bake until the top is lightly golden, and an inserted toothpick comes out clean, about 15 to 20 minutes.

-• Let cool and then carefully grab the paper and gently removed the blondies from the dish.
+• Let cool and then carefully grab the paper and gently remove the blondies from the dish.
 Peel away the parchment paper and cut into squares.
 Serve with ice cream and warmed caramel sauce, if desired.

 Notes